-employment and wage earning opportunities-on domestic violence. $\beta > 0$ implies that female labor productivity increases domestic violence while $\beta < 0$ implies that female labor productivity reduces domestic violence.
+positive shocks to female labor productivity increase domestic violence while $\beta$ < 0 implies that positive shocks to female labor productivity reduce domestic violence.
 As discussed in Section 2.3, either sign is possible according to theories corresponding to different models of domestic violence.

-A main goal of the paper is to estimate the effect of women's labor market potential on domestic violence; estimates of β from Equation 2, however, may capture both the effect of higher female labor productivity and the effect of higher overall household income.
-To distinguish between these two channels, I construct an analogous labor productivity shifter for non-female-specific crops \mathcal{NF} , described in Section 2.2.
-I estimate a version of (1) focusing on the set of crops in which men specialize to construct a shifter for non-female-specific labor productivity.31 I then include the non-female shifter on the right hand side of (2).
+A main goal of the paper is to estimate the effect of women's labor market potential on domestic violence; estimates of $\beta$ from Equation 2, however, may capture both the effect of higher female labor productivity and the effect of higher overall household income.
+To distinguish between these two channels, I construct an analogous labor productivity shifter for non-female-specific crops $\mathcal{NF}$ , described in Section 2.2.
+I estimate a version of (1) focusing on the set of crops in which men specialize to construct a shifter for non-female-specific labor productivity.
+I then include the non-female shifter on the right hand side of (2).
 Comparing the effect of female-specific and non-female-specific labor productivity separates the effect of female labor productivity from overall income effects.